romaricpascal/postcss-resize/README.md

+> This repository is now [hosted on Gitlab](https://gitlab.com/romaricpascal/postcss-resize).
+Please head there if you wish to contribute.
+Thanks 🙂

 # PostCSS Resize [![Build Status][ci-img]][ci]

 [PostCSS] plugin for generating resized images from full size assets based on the filenames used as background URLs.